aboutas/etl-app/README.md

 This project implements a flexible, real-time ETL (Extract, Transform, Load) pipeline in Python.
 It ingests data from public REST APIs, streams it through Kafka, applies dynamic, user-defined transformation rules (with full nested JSON support), and stores both results and logs in MongoDB.

-Config management is handled via a Flask API: simply POST your config and rules, and the system spins up streaming jobs for each new data source—no code or service restarts needed!
+Config management is handled via a Flask API.

 ---